mileweb/docs-content-cdn/docs/edge-logic/supported-directives.md

 **Default**: `-`<br/>
 **Context**: server, location

 This directive enables proxying the WebSocket protocol.
+The client has to make sure not to use HTTP/2.

 ### [`error_page`](http://nginx.org/en/docs/http/ngx_http_core_module.html#error_page)